What are the legal requirements surrounding oil mist exposure in the workplace?

 Units that use static filter media are generally used for high-volume applications and widely used in centralised extraction systems.
 Air is drawn into the unit, heavier particles fall to the bottom and are pumped out for collection or re-use.
 Polluted air then travels up through the first filter cassette which traps smaller particles and if necessary, a further filtration process can be included in particularly demanding applications.

-Electrostatic precipitators use an ioniser that produces an electro static charge which collects and traps air pollutants on an internal baffle plate.
-This type of filter is very effective for welding fume and smoke applications, but not so good for oil mist as the mist can build up on the plates quite quickly.
-This reduces the amount of airborne contaminants that are effectively captured so the units need regular cleaning to ensure they are operating efficiently.
+Electrostatic precipitators use an ioniser that produces an electrostatic charge which collects and traps air pollutants on an internal baffle plate.
+This type of filter is very effective for applications with fine particles.

 Centrifugal force is a proven method which is trusted by some of the world’s leading manufacturers to keep the air in their machine shops clean.
 A perforated drum with specially designed vanes rotates at high speed.
 Oil mist is drawn into the unit and impacts on the vanes at high velocity.